Categories

 Our Mission

-Our mission is to provide the most enriching applied learning experience to MBA students to develop their problem-solving, strategy and presentation skills that goes beyond the classroom.
+Our mission is to provide the most enriching applied learning experience to MBA students to develop their problem-solving, strategy, and presentation skills that go beyond the classroom.

 Social Media